deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 ![](figures/figures_7_0.png)

-> 🔼 The figure shows sample images from the SMITE-50 dataset, showcasing different object categories (horses, faces, cars, and non-text) with varying levels of segmentation granularity.
+> 🔼 The figure shows sample images from the SMITE-50 dataset, showcasing different object categories (horses, cars, faces, and non-text) and their corresponding segmentations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: SMITE-50 Dataset sample.